-TAs will grade all parts of your project.
-The TAs have been instructed to grade in part on design.
+TAs will grade all phases of your project.
+The TAs have been instructed to grade in part on design and implementation style and to be increasingly strict about this as the semester proceeds.
 In other words, it is not enough to get a working solution; you must implement the solution in a clean way that would simplify making further enhancements.
 (Several employers in the area have said that many of our graduates don't know how to program well -- it will really benefit you in the long run to work on your software engineering skills.)
+Although we will attempt to ensure that the grading criteria are applied uniformly, there may be slight variations between sections.
+However, we believe that any decrease in fairness will be outweighed by the benefit of continuity in the sections in teaching the course material.

-For each project, you will turn in an initial design document and a TA will meet with your group for an oral presentation of your design at a design review.
+For each project phase, you will turn in an initial design document and a TA will meet with your group for an oral presentation of your design at a design review.
 These reviews serve several purposes:

 - 1. To encourage you to get an early start on the assignments (a key to success in this course). - 2.
 To catch design errors early, before you spend a lot of time debugging. - 3.
-To give you an opportunity to explain and defend your approach (this is an important skill to learn as engineers). - 4.
-To provide an opportunity to assess your understanding of the project.
+To give you an opportunity to explain and defend your approach (this is an important skill to learn as engineers).